DouglasUrner/Unity-Examples-Player-Controllers/README.md

 ## Tutorials

 * [Simple 2D Character Controller](https://roystan.net/articles/character-controller-2d.html) - minimal controller built "from scratch" (without using a Rigidbody) for a platformer style game, does not handle slopes.
 Good explanations of the code as he writes it.
+[Project source](https://github.com/IronWarrior/2DCharacterControllerTutorial) on GitHub.

 * **Live Session: 2D Platformer Character Controller**